engineyard/ky-example-applications/README.md

 ### pod Autoscaling

 The pod Autoscaling in the KontainerYard is actually the [hephy's HPA](https://docs.teamhephy.com/applications/managing-app-processes/#autoscale).
-This can be set via the `deis autoscale` command.
+This can be set via the `eyk autoscale` command.
 The pod Autoscaling is based on cpu/memory usage rules.

 ### custom Autoscaling
 This is a KontainerYard feature.
 The custom Autoscaling context refers to pods.
 We can set custom rules in order to decide the scaling of the pods.
 We start by exposing a `/metrics` route that outputs the needed metrics (e.g. sidekiq workers and queue size).
 Prometheus will scrape the `/metrics` route of the application and decide on if the pods need scaling or not.
-Setting the appropriate configuration is more complicated compared to `deis autoscale`, but gives more control.
+Setting the appropriate configuration is more complicated compared to `eyk autoscale`, but gives more control.

 Although the `/metrics` route could be part of the application, in this example we have decided to create a [mountable rails engine](https://guides.rubyonrails.org/engines.html).
 This means that we can separate the KontainerYard only components.
-In this example, the directory `ky_metrics` is the one holding the mountable rails engine that exposes the `/metrics` route.
+In this example, the directory `ky-specific/ky_metrics` is the one holding the mountable rails engine that exposes the `/metrics` route.
 In order to show the great flexibility of the application, we have added the needed "hooks" in the `Dockerfile`.
 These "hooks" will actually modify the `Gemfile` and `config/routes.rb` in order to include the `ky_metrics` in `Gemfile` and expose `/metrics` in `config/routes.rb`.
 While we could simply make it part of the application in the first place, this option shows how the `Dockerfile` can be used in order to customize the deployment and also the application itself.

 In our example the `/metrics` route will expose the following information: